clamsproject/aapb-annotations/newshour-namedentity-wikipedialink/readme.md

 To install, see [this](https://github.com/clamsproject/aapb-annenv-entitylinking/blob/main/docs/install.md).

 ## Annotation Guidelines

+### Overview

+Named entity linking, also known as grounding.
+The idea is to provide a link from a named entity to some authority.
+The authority we now use is [Wikipedia](https://www.wikipedia.org/), but we may introduce others, for example the [Library of Congress Authorities](https://authorities.loc.gov/).
+The link is provided as a property on one of the annotation types above.
+The annotator should have the Wikipedia main page open and type in the named entity.
+If this resolves to a Wikipedia article which is about the same entity as mentioned in the text, then add the wikipedia link.

+Grounding is not always possible, but in a case like *Jim Lehrer was a news anchor for the PBS NewsHour on PBS* we can add a link to [https://en.wikipedia.org/wiki/Jim_Lehrer](https://en.wikipedia.org/wiki/Jim_Lehrer).

 > [!Important]
-> This project builds upon Named Entity Project [aka the previous project](https://github.com/clamsproject/aapb-annotations/blob/main/newshour-namedentity/guidelines.md).
+> This project builds upon Named Entity Project [aka the previous project](https://github.com/clamsproject/aapb-annotations/blob/main/newshour-namedentity).
-> The `guidelines.md` for [this project](https://github.com/clamsproject/aapb-annotations/blob/main/newshour-namedentity-wikipedialink/guidelines.md) is currently an exact copy of the one previous.
-> Because that contains no new information, the guidelines needed for the "smaller" task of adding only a wikipedia link is in this `readme.md`.
+> See the guidelines for that project for more information on what named entities are and how they were annotated.

 ### Preparation
-Import brat transcripts into the above tool along with the set of source files.
+Import brat outputs (`.ann` files) from the base NE annotation project into the above tool along with the set of source files (`.txt` files).
-`.txt` transcript that has already had named entities annotated in brat.
+The `ann`-`txt` pairs must already have named entities annotated in brat.
-The annenv seems to create the `.tab` file for collecting the annotations with duplicate entities squashed into a number.
+The NEL annotation environment will start by creating `.tab` files for collecting the annotations with duplicate entities squashed into a number.

 #### Preprocessing before Raw Annotation
 The input to this annotation project was from the `newshour-namedentity` project in this repository.